 It’s that time of year again! datapine is following up on our tradition of shifting through and decoding all the noise and hype to come up with the top Business Intelligence (BI) and Analytics buzzwords for the upcoming year.
-We captured numerous upcoming trends with our 2015 and 2016 business intelligence buzzwords lists and are excited to present our top upcoming BI buzzwords for 2017.
+We captured numerous upcoming trends with our 2019 business intelligence buzzwords lists, and are excited to review our top BI buzzwords for 2017.
 Only time will tell which of these buzzwords are just hype and which will stand the test of time.
 Let us know which ones we missed and which ones you don’t think will make it!

 Chief Data Officer